416 Ilam Road, Fendalton, Christchurch 8052

 If your symptoms haven’t improved after six to 12 months of extensive rehabilitation and osteopathic treatment, a referral will be made to an orthopaedic surgeon.
 However, surgery is only ever required in rare cases.

-6 Tips for Managing Your Tennis Elbow Pain
+6 Tips to Help Manage Your Tennis Elbow

-2. Ice: Apply an ice pack or cold compress to the affected area for up to 15 minutes at a time, several times a day.
+2. Ice: Apply ice for 15 minutes several times a day to reduce inflammation.

-3. Compression: Wear an elbow brace or wrap to help reduce swelling and discomfort.
+3. Compression: Use an elbow brace to alleviate discomfort.

 My Baby Has Colic – Can Osteopathy Help?